filebrowser/filebrowser/README.md

 It is extremely important for security reasons to cover the path of filemanager with some kind of authentication.
 You can use, for example, [`basicauth`](https://caddyserver.com/docs/basicauth) directive.

+Note that if your goal is to handle large files you might run into troubles due to the defaults of [`timeouts`](https://caddyserver.com/docs/timeouts) plugin.
+Check its [documentation](https://caddyserver.com/docs/timeouts) to learn more about that plugin.

 ## Get Started

 To start using this plugin you just need to go to the [download Caddy page](https://caddyserver.com/download) and choose `filemanager` in the directives section.
 For further information on how Caddy works refer to [its documentation](https://caddyserver.com/docs).